Experiential Learning Technology

 By working with our education partners over several years, we’ve crafted experiential learning technology that can be used at all degree levels as well as with college students.

-Incorporating multiple levels of difficulty, users can compete against the simulation or go head-to-head against others.
-Running quarterly cycles (up to 10 simulated years), the simulation calculates the consequences of all user decisions and provides detailed and ongoing on-screen feedback.
+Incorporating multiple levels of difficulty, users compete against the simulation or go head-to-head against others.
+Running in quarterly cycles (for up to 10 simulated years), the simulation calculates the consequences of all user decisions and provides detailed and ongoing on-screen feedback.

-At the same time and using the ‘Control Tower’, Evolution gives tutors and instructors the opportunity to set tasks, communicate, monitor and assess student work in-class or remotely.
+At the same time, through the ‘Control Tower’, Evolution gives tutors and instructors the opportunity to set tasks, communicate, monitor and assess student work in-class or remotely.
 Student teams can also be organised using the system and it’s easy to monitor how individuals and teams engage with the business simulation.
+Discover how Evolution is being used to support modules at all levels (in class as well as distance learning) and what teachers and tutors are saying about the simulation’s impact.

 To further help tutors and instructors, our team of Learning Development Managers (with many years of teaching experience) continue to write and test detailed business course modules that fit alongside simulation use.
 As a result, we have designed a ready-made solution allowing SimVenture Evolution to be used and applied easily and with confidence.
 All standard written modules accompanying any simulation purchase are currently supplied free of charge.
 You can access these materials via the business simulation and also within the SimVenture Club.